-Find out the top reasons why do people move to live in Portugal and see if they apply to you: one of the best destinations in the world.
+Find out the main reasons why do people move to live in Portugal and see if they apply to you: one of the best destinations in the world.

 The world’s press states that Portugal is one of the best destinations: